kgn/KGNCache/README.md

 # KGNCache

 `KGNCache` is a memory and file based cache.
+If the object exists on the file system it’s returned from there and added to the memory cache. `KGNCache` uses `NSCache` under the hood for the memory cache so will automatically clear out objects under memory pressure.

 [![iOS 8.0+](http://img.shields.io/badge/iOS-8.0%2B-blue.svg)]()
 [![Xcode 7.0](http://img.shields.io/badge/Xcode-7.0-blue.svg)]()